 - Mesenteric ischemia is decreased or blocked blood flow to your large or small intestine.

-- It can be chronic, due to plaque buildup over time, or acute, due to a blood clot.
-It can also happen from certain drugs and cocaine.
+- It can be chronic, due to plaque buildup over time.
+Or it can be acute, due to a blood clot.
+It can also happen from using certain illegal drugs like cocaine.

 - Acute mesenteric ischemia is an emergency.

-- Chronic mesenteric ischemia develops over time and causes pain about one hour after eating.
+- Chronic mesenteric ischemia develops over time and causes pain about 1 hour after eating.